 Location: Second Floor Stacks

-Our New Reader collection offers materials for adult learners and supports our adult literacy program.
-The collection is arranged by theme and includes categories such as citizenship, conversation, reading comprehension, and vocabulary.
-Materials are designed for adults learning to read or speak English.
+Our New Reader collection offers materials for adult learners and tutors and supports our adult literacy program.
+The collection is arranged by theme and includes categories such as conversation, reading comprehension, writing, vocabulary, citizenship, health, career and workplace, and life skills.
+Materials are designed for adults learning to read or learning to speak English, and those who are helping them.
 The collection contains books, CDs, and DVDs.
 Look for the “N.R.” call number.
 If you are interested in learning more about our adult literacy program, please visit our Adult Literacy page.

 Location: First floor near Merrimack Street entrance